doehm/survivoR/README.md

 ## Rewards

 A nested data frame of reward challenge results.
-Each row is a reward challenge.
 Typically in the merge, if a single person win a reward they are allowed to bring others along with them.
 The first castaway in the expanded list is likely to be the winner and the subsequent players those they brought along with them.
+Although, not always.
+Occasionally in the merge the castaways are split into two teams for the purpose of the reward, in which case all castaways win the reward rather than a single person.

 ``` r
 rewards %>%